wp-plugins/mivhak/readme.txt

 Contributors: Askupa Software
 Tags: syntax highlighter, code prettifier, highlighting, syntax, google-code-prettify, code snippet, formatting, programming, software development.
 Requires at least: 3.0
-Tested up to: 4.1
+Tested up to: 4.1.1
-Stable tag: 1.0.7
+Stable tag: 1.1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A lightweight syntax highlighter for WordPress
+A lightweight, editor safe syntax highlighter with real time syntax highlighting and error checking.

 == Description ==

+Have you been looking for a syntax highlighter that is safe to use on both the visual and the HTML WordPress editor?
+What about a tool that highlights your syntax *While* writing your code, and also checks for syntax errors?

-**Mivhak** is a lightweight syntax highlighter for WordPress, based on an improved version of *Google-Code-Prettifier*.
+Well, look no further. *Mivhak* is a lightweight syntax highlighter for WordPress, based on a slightly modified version of the great *Ace Code Editor*.
 Mivhak comes with a simple settings panel that allows the user to setup basic plugin behavior and appearance.

-**Feature List:**

-1. Lightweight (approximately 90kb for JS + CSS including all languages)
-1. Only 3 http requests (script, style and skin)
+Additionally, code can be easily inserted to both the HTML and the visual editor using a TinyMCE popup the features live syntax highlighting and error checking for 100+ languages.

+**Features**

+1. Lightweight - minified CSS and JS, language scripts and themes are loaded on request
+1. Supports 100+ different programming languages
 1. 7 different skins
+1. Visual + HTML editor code insertion buttons
+1. Live syntax highlighting and error checking while writing code
 1. Easy-to-use control panel
-1. Supports 40+ different programming languages:
-C, C++, C#, Java, Python, SQL, HTML, XML, CSS, Javascript, Makefiles, Rust, Apollo, Basic, Clojure, Erlang, Go, Haskell, Lisp, Scheme, Llvm, Lua, Matlab, MLs:F#, Ocaml, SML, Mumps, Nemerle, Pascal, Protocol buffers, R, S, RD, Scala, TCL, LaTex, Visual Basic, CHDL, Wiki, XQ, YAML
+1. Visual editor placeholders with floating control bar (see screenshots)

 == Installation ==